 Minor cosmetic (small dent, scratches, single-panel paint): two to five business days.
 No structural work, no disassembly, no calibration.
 Most of the time is paint cure, which can't be rushed without compromising durability.

 Moderate (bumper cover plus fender, multi-panel paint, minor parts replacement): five to ten business days.
 The added steps are parts ordering, minor structural straightening, and careful paint blending into adjacent panels.
-If the vehicle has sensors behind the bumper, calibration adds another day at the end.
+If the vehicle has sensors behind the bumper, sensor calibration adds another day at the end.

 Significant (multiple panels, structural components, frame straightening): three to six weeks.
 Structural work takes time because manufacturer procedures require specific sequencing, welding tests, fixture measurements, and multiple rounds of quality checks.
 Skipping any of those to save days is how repairs fail.